glenkleidon/DelphiTips/README.md

 When testing, you can pass in alternative time providers where the time:
   + flows normally starting from a fixed date and time OR
   + is a constant time.

-Once initialized, the time provider can be paused at a specific time, restarted from another time or shifted by increments.
+Once initialized, the time provider can be paused at a specific time, restarted from another time or shifted forward or backward by increments.

-### Initialize your povider (ideally from a DI container)
+### Initialize your Provider (ideally from a DI container)
 Typically you would use the TimeProvider in your application by passing it into the constructor.
 For your typical application, the provider will simply report the normal System time.
 For your test cases, you have control over what time the class thinks the system time is.